Apothecary-Community/rules/README.md

 ## Mental Health

-Any content which mentions heavy mental health topics, such as suicide and self harm, must be kept to the Vent rooms and spoilered appropriately.
+Any content which mentions heavy mental health topics, such as suicide and self harm, must be kept to the heav-topics rooms and spoilered appropriately.

 ## Action